Does the Question Really Matter? Training-Free Data Selection for Vision-Language SFT: Introduction

 We posit that a sample's value implies Visual Necessity: the question must provide non-redundant information gain regarding the answer's validity, conditioned on the visual context.
 Only when the question substantively affects the decision process and forces the model to jointly reason over visual content and linguistic instructions does the supervision signal become effective.
 This conditional dependence captures the essence of cross-modal supervision, yet has not been explicitly modeled in existing data selection methods.

-Recent advances in VLLMs show that modern models are already capable of making stable zero-shot judgments about answer validity given an image and text~\cite{nagar2024zero,danish2025comprehensive}.
+Recent advances in VLLMs show that modern models are already capable of making stable zero-shot judgments about answer validity given an image and text~\cite{danish2025comprehensive,nagar2024zero}.
 Motivated by this observation, we adopt a reverse perspective.
 Instead of training an additional proxy model to assess sample quality, we directly leverage a frozen VLLM as an evaluator and use changes in its judgment behavior to characterize the supervisory value of a sample.
 Based on this insight, we propose Conditional Verdict Shift (CVS), a training-free data selection method.
 CVS evaluates sample value by comparing the model’s judgments of answer validity under two conditions.
 One condition uses the full context, including the image, question, and answer, while the other removes the question and retains only the image and the answer.
 If the inclusion of the question increases the model’s acceptance of the answer without strengthening its tendency to reject it, the sample is regarded as semantically consistent and provides effective cross-modal constraints.
 Otherwise, it is more likely to reflect semantic conflicts or noisy supervision.
 Through this conditional verdict shift, CVS filters low-quality samples and prioritizes high-value ones that require genuine cross-modal reasoning, without performing any additional training.

-Our main contributions are summarized as: \begin{itemize}[leftmargin=*] \item We identify a critical yet often overlooked issue in visual instruction data: a large number of samples do not genuinely rely on vision-language joint reasoning, but can instead be solved via linguistic shortcuts, thereby weakening the effectiveness of cross-modal learning.

-\item We propose Conditional Verdict Shift (CVS), a training-free data selection method based on a novel perspective that models the effectiveness of VIT data through the conditional influence of the question on answer validity.
-This allows efficient identification of high-value samples requiring genuine joint reasoning.